 Outvio Services – the Web Site, Services, System, Content, Platform and all content, services and/or products available on or through the Platform;

 Payment Period – a recurring length of time over which the Client processes the Shipments on the Outvio Platform and the Supplier issues invoices for these Shipments.
-Unless agreed otherwise, the minimum Payment Period is one week;
+Unless agreed otherwise, the maximum Payment Period is one week;

 Plan – various criteria related to the use and functionality of the contracted Outvio Services and on which the Plan Fee is based;